 - changes that come with aging

-Breast calcifications aren’t painful or big enough to be felt during a breast exam, either done yourself or by your doctor.
+Breast calcifications aren’t painful or big enough to be felt during a breast exam, whether through a self-exam or by your doctor.
 They’re usually first noticed on a routine mammogram screening.

 Often when calcifications are seen, you’ll have another mammogram that magnifies the area of calcification and provides a more detailed picture.
 This gives the radiologist more information to determine if the calcifications are benign or not.